krishkalai07/SchoolWork/BBUS220/Chapter4.md

 relativly elastic | -1 > e > inf | price is more importnat than qd | apple
 perfecly elastic | e = inf | price is everything | $10 bill

+- Terminaolotu: total revenue = total expenditures
+  - Calculate as P x Q
+- Graphing idea:
+  - P = 2 and Q = 4
+  - total

+- Total revenue decreases when price increases in the inelastic portion of the demand curve

 ## Price changes and Total Revenue changes

 ## Elasticity, Price Change, and Total Revenue